 The Patient Advice and Liaison Service (PALS) is a service that offers support, information and assistance to patients, relatives and visitors.
 They can also provide help and advice if you have a concern or complaint that staff have not been able to resolve for you.
+They can also pass on praise or thanks to our teams.
 The PALS office is in the main hospital foyer at PRUH and they would be happy to advise you.
-Contact details below:

-PALS at Princess Royal University Hospital, Farnborough Common, Orpington, Kent BR6 8ND
+PALS at Princess Royal University Hospital, Farnborough Common, Orpington Kent BR6 8ND

-Tel: 01689 863252

-Email: kch-tr.palspruh@nhs.net
+Tel: 020 3299 4618 Email: kings.pals@nhs.net